How Can I View DICOM Images Remotely?

 VPN to Onsite PACS/TLS Protocol

-VPN stands for Virtual Private Network which is a type of secure connection allowing an individual or location to connect to hospitals.
+VPN stands for Virtual Private Network, a type of secure connection often used to allow an individual or other outside location to connect to hospitals.
 VPN to onsite PACS is used most frequently in larger hospital system networks to allow providers to view images when outside of the hospital network.
-VPNs work well to protect data but do take a level of maintenance and training for providers.
-A 24/7 support staff may be needed in order to assist providers with the use of the VPN.
+VPNs work well to protect data but take a higher level of maintenance and training for providers.
+For example, a 24/7 support staff may be needed to assist and support providers with the use of the VPN.

 Hospitals may also take advantage of a newer type of encryption, Transport Layer Security (TLS) protocols, to share DICOM files securely.
 This protocol enables “applications to communicate over the Internet in a way that is designed to prevent eavesdropping, tampering, and message forgery."
 These types of encryptions do require a significant amount of maintenance but can prove to be an effective way of protecting data while remotely viewing DICOM images that are stored on a hospitals' local PACS.